AssociationRobotTelecomStrasbourg/AssociationRobotTelecomStrasbourg.github.io/sponsors.md

 layout: page
 title: Sponsors
 ---
 Robot Telecom Strasbourg is an association led by students.
-Therefore our resources depend a lot on the help coming from (of?) companies, and that is why we need your help !<br>
+Therefore our resources depend a lot on the help coming from companies, and that is why we need your help !<br>
 <h2>How to help ?</h2>
 Financial Donation<br>
-Supplies (components?)
-Donation<br>
+Supplies donation<br>
 Preferential pricing<br>

 <h2>Why sponsoring us ?</h2>